 hOriginal has: tive.

+iOriginal has: tive.

+jOriginal has: sikhulu.

-Original has: tive.
-JOriginal has: sikhulu. kOriginal has: sikhulu.
-Original has: sikhulu.
+kOriginal has: sikhulu.

+lOriginal has: sikhulu.

-mnine kekunene: literally, 'you of the right hand', a praise of the Dlaminis, but also often applied more widely as a nOriginal has: badzala oOriginal has: kusuka. pOriginal has: live. qOriginal has: live.
+mnine kekunene: literally, 'you of the right hand', a praise of the Dlaminis, but also often applied more widely as a polite form of address. nOriginal has: badzala oOriginal has: kusuka. pOriginal has: live. qOriginal has: live.